** Updated June 30th, 2022 **

 2. A new asset class

 Bitcoin is still a relatively new asset class and we can only go off its history to try to predict its future.
 There is no guarantee that Bitcoin will continue to rise in value, this goes for any type of investment, even real estate.
+In fact there is always a chance Bitcoin could go to zero although I believe this is highly unlikely.
 When an asset class is newer and unproven, some perceive the lack of history as a negative despite all of the obvious upsides.

 3. Cryptocurrency can be completely lost or stolen